LAL01. Latin American Library - Manuscript Collections

 Scope and Contents 1962-1982.
 Collection of 84 pamphlets, clippings, posters, and periodicals from communist Cuba, showing foreign policy and role of Fidel Castro and Che Guevara.
 Includes issues of Obra Revolucionaria, Trabajo, Bohemia, and Cuba.
 Also includes a few anti-Castro pamphlets.

 File — Box 1, Folder: 2

 Identifier: Manuscripts-Collection 58

-Scope and Contents 1904-1913?.
+Scope and Contents 1904-1913?
 Travel journals and albums of commercial photographs of Edith Bayne Denegre, a native of New Orleans.
-She describes in some detail her trips to Cuba in 1909 and Panama in 1911, where she visited Col. William Crawford Gorgas and viewed construction of the Canal.
+She describes in some detail her trips to Cuba in 1909 and Panama in 1911, where she visited Colonel William Crawford Gorgas and viewed construction of the Canal.
 Also includes her short history of Mexico written about 1913.
 11 pieces; 190 photographs.

 Identifier: Manuscripts-Collection 173

 Scope and Contents A collection of personal and professional papers and publications of internationally renowned Cuban-American guitar maestro and longtime Professor of Guitar Performance at Tulane, Elías Barreiro (b.
 1930).
 The Elías Barreiro collection measures 18 linear feet of material and documents the maestro’s professional career as guitar maestro, teacher of practice, and performer spanning over five decades and three continents.
 It contains personal correspondence, photographs, original scores and...